elizabethdberube/vue-laravel-app/README.md

 ## start application

+In one terminal run:
 ` sail up `

+In second terminal run:

+`nvm use 20`
 ` npm run dev `

 ### if not using alias
 ` ./vendor/bin/sail up `

 ` npm run dev `

 ## troubleshooting